Alphabetical Listing of Artists with Bio and Images

 Christine Irving is a poet and collage artist who delights in telling stories through her arts.
 A passionate student of myth and symbol, she endeavors to weave the mythic and ordinary occurrences of everyday life into an organic whole.
 Her books of poetry include The Naked Man, You Can Tell a Crone by Her Cackle and Sitting on the Hag Seat.
 She is also the author of the historical novel, Magdalene A.D.
 Christine is a SoulCollage® facilitator offering individual and group instruction in the SoulCollage® process.

 After a career as a writer who worked mostly in the fashion industry, Kit began making jewelry after she retired.
 Her impetus was the stones.
 Kit had collected gemstones for a number of years, and now uses some of those in her work.

 Kit creates, primarily, contemporary pieces with clean lines and an Art Deco flavor.
 She works mostly in sterling silver, copper and bronze.
 Kit does enjoy texturing and mixing metals to add interest to her designs (Kit King Designs).

 Having had no formal art training, Mercy draws inspiration from her culture.
 She was born in Cuba and growing up in New Jersey, her parents made it a point to instill in her a love for the island, the people and their colorful and vibrant way of life.
 Mercy’s desire to paint colorful abstract depictions of life start with the paint colors.
 After that, something greater than Mercy takes over the process.
 Life is a color pallete, filled with the most vibrant and awe inspiring hues.
-Mercy wants to share this feeling with those looking at her paintings.
+Mercy wants to share this feeling with those looking at her painting.